Gustavo Maia: Loan to Internacional

 On 30 August 2021, Maia joined Série A club Internacional on loan until 31 December 2022, following a disappointing season with Barcelona.
 Maia scored his first goal on 24 October, a last minute equalizer in a 2–2 draw against Corinthians.

+Loan to Valencia Mestalla

+On 31 January 2023, Maia joined Valencia Mestalla in the Segunda Federación.
+He made his debut the following 5 February in a 2–1 away win against Lleida Esportiu, and scored his first goal on 22 April in the 3–2 home victory against Ebro.